benlk/bookcase/README.md

 - $filename - used in `bookcase.php` to reference the file in `$books_dir` to be converted to HTML from Markdown

 Apache logs are generally in /var/log/

+# License

+Bookcase CMS is licensed under the [GNU GPL, Version 3](http://www.gnu.org/licenses/gpl-3.0.html) or later versions of the license.
+You are afforded certain rights under this license.